If you don’t know Swift yet, checkout the Swift Tour by Apple. Then come back.

 Welcome back, you now know basic Swift, congratulations.

 Noze.io is pretty similar to Node.js.
-You can import fs
+You can import fs, http, net, etc

 It is, however, not exactly the same.
 A few key differences: